per1234/EtherEvent/README.md

 - Returns: none

+#### Troubleshooting
+- Network configuration:
+  - The MAC address you choose for the device must be unique on your network.
+  - If using a static IP address it must also be unique on your network.
+  - The firewall on computers running EventGhost must allow it to communicate via the network.
+- Timeouts: When using the ***BasicUsage.ino*** example sketch you may notice sending or receiving an event sometimes will hang for a long time before failing.
+This is caused by the conservative default timeout values. ***AdvancedUsage.ino*** demonstrates setting the EtherEvent timeout via `setTimeout()` and the W5x00 Ethernet controller timeout and retry count via `W5100.setRetransmissionTime()` and `W5100.setRetransmissionCount()`. `setTimeout()` controls the amount of time that EtherEvent will wait for the authentication process communications. `W5100.setRetransmissionTime()` controls the amount of time that the W5x00 will wait after a connection attempt before retrying. `W5100.setRetransmissionCount()` controls the number of attempts the W5x00 will make before failing the connection attempt.
+By reducing the timeout values you can shorten the amount of time that the system will hang during a failed event transmission.
+If the timeout values are too small then you will see frequent transmission failures.
+By experimenting with different values you can find appropriate timeouts for your system.
+Be aware that the timeout requirements for Arduino to EventGhost event transmission may be different than Arduino to Arduino transmission.
+- Debug output: By turning debug output on you can get details of the authentication process in the serial monitor.

 #### Configuration Parameters
-There are a few flags that can be set in the file EtherEvent.cpp to enable extra features:
+There are a few parameters that can be set in the file **EtherEvent.cpp** to enable extra features:
-- If you are using the Flash library then uncomment `//#include "Flash.h"` in **EtherEvent.cpp** and **EtherEvent.h**.
+- Flash library: If you are using the Flash library then uncomment `//#include "Flash.h"` in **EtherEvent.cpp** and **EtherEvent.h**.
 This will allow easy use of program memory with send() and setPassword().
-- Debug - set `#define DEBUG true` to get debug output in the serial monitor, this will slow down communication so only enable when needed.
+- Debug output: Set `#define DEBUG true` to get debug output in the serial monitor, this will slow down communication so only enable when needed.
-- Entropy library - If you are using the Entropy library uncomment the line `//#include "Entropy.h"`.
+- Entropy library: If you are using the Entropy library uncomment the line `//#include "Entropy.h"`.
 This will ensure a truly random seed and the option of generating a truly random cookie at the cost of higher memory usage.
-- Truly random cookie - If the Entropy library is installed and enabled then a higher level of security can be achieved at the cost of slower receipt of events via availableEvent() by setting `const boolean randomCookie = true`.
+- Truly random cookie: If the Entropy library is installed and enabled then a higher level of security can be achieved at the cost of slower receipt of events via availableEvent() by setting `const boolean randomCookie = true`.

 #### Authentication Process
-EventGhost/Girder use APOP style authentication for TCP communication without sending passwords in plaintext.
-The EtherEvent library allows the Arduino to use this previously established authentication system.
-Cryptographic use of MD5 is now considered insecure.
+EventGhost uses MD5 encrypted APOP style authentication to avoid sending passwords in plaintext.
 - sender: Connect to receiver.
 - receiver: Waits for `quintessence\n\r`.
 - sender: Send `quintessence\n\r` and wait for cookie.
-- receiver: Send a cookie(EventGhost uses the sock, EtherEvent uses a random number) to the sender and wait for response.
+- receiver: Send a cookie to the sender and wait for response.
 - sender: The password is appended to the cookie and a new md5 digest calculated and sent back to the receiver and waits for `accept`.
 - receiver: Calculates the proper MD5 value and compares it to the one from the sender.
 If it is correct then it sends back `accept`.
 - sender: Send `payload {payload string}\n{event}\nclose\n` to the receiver.